Soviet–Japanese War: Eastern Front of Manchuria

 The 1st Far East Front, under Marshal Kirill Meretskov, was to form the eastern half of the pincer movement.
-The attack involved striking towards Mudanjiang (or Mutanchiang), and once that city was captured, the force was to advance towards the cities of Jilin (or Kirin), Changchun, and Harbin.
-Its final objective was to link up with forces of the Trans-Baikal Front at Changchun and Jilin (or Kirin) thus closing the double envelopment movement.
+The attack involved striking towards Mudanjiang (or Mutanchiang), and once that city was captured, the force was to advance towards the cities of Jilin, Changchun, and Harbin.
+Its final objective was to link up with forces of the Trans-Baikal Front at Changchun and Jilin thus closing the double envelopment movement.

 As a secondary objective, the 1st Far East Front was to prevent Japanese forces from escaping to Korea and to then invade the Korean Peninsula up to the 38th parallel, establishing in the process what later became North Korea.

 Northern Front of Manchuria

 The 2nd Far East Front, under General Purkayev, was in a supporting attack role.
-Its objectives were the cities of Harbin and Tsitsihar and the prevention of an orderly withdrawal to the south by Japanese forces.
+Its objectives were the cities of Harbin and Qiqihar and the prevention of an orderly withdrawal to the south by Japanese forces.

 Once troops from the 1st Far East Front and Trans-Baikal Front had captured the city of Changchun, the 2nd Far East Front was to attack the Liaotung Peninsula and seize Port Arthur (present day Lüshun).